 You and your neighbors are responsible for maintenance and repair of neighborhood irrigation gates.
 Individual property owners should also ensure their irrigation valves are in good condition and their berms can sufficiently contain irrigation water within their property's boundaries.

 Like any mechanical device, the irrigation valve on your property is subject to wear and can eventually become damaged.
 Making prompt repairs is the property owners responsibility and is essential to keeping your neighborhoods irrigation system functioning properly.

 There are several steps you can take to make sure your valve is in good condition and ready to receive irrigation water:

-- Make sure your valve is installed correctly and is not upside down.
+- Make sure valves are installed correctly and not upside down.
 The side with the rubber gasket should be facedown to create a seal against the supply pipe.

 - Ensure the stem is long enough.
 When the valve is completely open, the opening should be about the height of four fingers stacked together.
 If the opening is not high enough, or the stem is bent, replace the valve.